 Overview

 Coffee pairs well with a savory treat and stretchy pants.
-For many, cinnamon rolls hold a special place in the heart as a holiday tradition.
-How many of us have spent Christmas morning devouring rolls from Cinnabon, or anxiously awaiting the homemade variety with the scent of this sweet bread wafting from the oven?
-The experience of enjoying a good cinnamon roll is often as exciting as opening Christmas presents.
+For us, cinnamon rolls hold a special place in our hearts as a holiday tradition.
+How many of us have spent Christmas morning devouring rolls from Cinnabon, or anxiously awaiting the homemade variety as the mouth-watering scent wafts from the oven?

 If coffee has a best friend, it's cream.
 But a solid third wheel is cinnamon rolls.
-Here is a recipe we have tried in multiple ways, resulting in this delicous breakfast, lunch, dinner, dessert, or midnight snack option.
+Here is a recipe we have tried in multiple ways, resulting in a delicious breakfast, lunch, dinner, dessert, or midnight-snack option.

 Step 1

-Warm the milk to approximately 110 degrees (reference the yeast instructions to make sure this does not need to be warmer or cooler).
-Pour the milk and yeast into a stand mixer.
+Warm milk to approximately 110 degrees (reference yeast instructions to make sure this does not need to be warmer or cooler).
+Pour warmed milk and yeast into a stand mixer.

 Step 2

-Mix eggs, butter (softened, but not quite melted), and sugar until combined.
+Mix eggs, butter (softened, but not quite melting), and sugar until combined.
 Keeping the ingredients warm or room temperature provides the proper setting for the yeast to rise.
-Too hot or too cold will change the results.
+Too hot or too cold will change your results.

 Step 3

 Add 4 cups of flour to the mixture (save the last half cup for later, if needed).
-Blend ingredients and let rest for approximately five minutes.
-This will allow an appropriate time for the flour to soak up the liquids.
+Combine ingredients and let rest for approximately 5 minutes.
+This provides an appropriate amount of time for the flour to soak up the liquids.

 Step 4

-Knead the dough for about five minutes, then add the remaining flour, if needed.
-(We like to use a stand mixer with a dough hook.)
-The dough will be tacky — that's good!
-Do not add too much flour so that the dough is no longer tacky.
+Knead the dough for about 5 minutes, adding the remaining flour, if needed.
+(We recommend using a stand mixer with a dough hook.)
+The dough will be tacky.
+(That's good!
+Do not add too much flour so that the dough is no longer tacky.)
 Spray a bowl with cooking spray, then place the dough in the bowl.
 Let the dough rise until it has doubled in size (about 30 minutes).

 Step 5